 - United States Department of Justice Civil Rights Division, Criminal Section

-- Lack of knowledge.
-An element of human trafficking is that the defendant know (or should know) that the victim is an illegal alien.
-Therefore the D.A. has the burden to prove beyond a reasonable doubt that the defendant was aware of victim's unlawful resident status.
-If the D.A. can't meet this burden, the charge should be dropped.
+Lack of knowledge.
+An element of trafficking adults is that the defendant knows (or should know) that the victim is an illegal alien.
+Therefore the D.A. has the burden to prove beyond a reasonable doubt that the defendant was aware of the victim's unlawful resident status.
+If the D.A. cannot meet this burden, the charge should be dropped.

 - No financial gain or illegal purpose.
-Another element of human trafficking is that the defendant's motive be monetary gain or an unlawful purpose.
-So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant shouldn't be held liable.
-The types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.
+Another element of human trafficking is that the defendant's motive be monetary gain or an unlawful purpose (or with child trafficking, an intent to avoid responsibility for a child).
+So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant should not be held liable.
+Some types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.

-The punishment for human trafficking in Nevada depends upon the defendant's motive for trafficking:
+The punishment for violating human trafficking laws in Nevada depends upon the defendant's motive for trafficking:

-Trafficking people for money or other financial gain is a category B felony
+Trafficking illegal aliens for money or other financial gain in violation of NRS 200.467 is a category B felony carrying:

-Meanwhile, trafficking people for an unlawful purpose is also a category B felony in Nevada…but the prison sentence may be harsher:
+Trafficking illegal aliens for an unlawful purpose in violation of NRS 200.468 is also a category B felony…but the prison sentence may be harsher: